babelouest/ulfius/API.md

                                              void * cls);
 ```

-This callback function will be called before all the other callback functions, and be aware that not all parameters, especially url parameters, will be present during the file upload callback function executions.
+This callback function will be called before all the other callback functions, and be aware that not all parameters, especially URL parameters, will be present during the file upload callback function executions.

 See `examples/sheep_counter` for a file upload example.